ianrenton/ianrenton.com/blog/_drafts/2025-06-29-back-here-again-a-return-to-win-green.md

 One year ago today was [OARC SOTA Day 2024](https://wiki.oarc.uk/oarc-sota-day-2024).
 We arrived on the hill late morning, as the sun baked the hilltop and Spitfires roared overhead.
 We unrolled our picnic blanket, set up an antenna, and tentatively took our first steps into the world of portable amateur radio.

 It was my first time using amateur radio equipment outside the house, my first Summit on the Air, my first Park on the Air, even my first time nervously trying to make a contact on HF voice.
-It was just an excuse to test some equipment, really.
+It was just meant to be excuse to test some equipment, really.
 But the first few QSOs came in, slowly but surely, and with them a rush of adrenaline; a joy at finding a new thing that I loved.
 I was hooked.

 Today, I stand here again.
 The rush is still there, the anxiety and the joy.